aurospire/tablebook/README.md

 export type TableBookProcessOptions = {
     /** Custom resolvers for missing references like themes, colors, or types. */ resolvers?: TableDefinitionResolver[];
+    /** Excludes the StandardPaletteResolver.theme if true.
+Default is false. */ omitStandardThemes?: boolean;
-    /** Excludes the StandardPaletteResolver if true.
-Default is false. */ omitStandardPalette?: boolean;
+    /** Excludes the StandardPaletteResolver.colors if true.
+Default is false. */ omitStandardColors?: boolean;
     /** Logger for tracking processing progress. */ logger?: TableProcessLogger;
 };